Heroes-Global/uber-coding-challenge/README.md

 - Likewise, only manual testing has been done of the frontend of the application.
 - The whole backend is implemented using Test-driven development.
-- Used Google geocoding service to obtain coordinates for each movie location.
+- Used the Google geocoding service to obtain coordinates for each movie location.